Contention Adapting Search Trees

 A contention adapting search tree is a concurrent ordered set data structure that adapts its synchronization granularity according to the contention level.
 We have described two types of contention adapting search trees.
 One of them is lock-based and one is lock-free.
 This page contains links to contention adapting search tree related papers, implementations, benchmarks and performance graphs.

 The lock-free contention adapting search tree (LFCA tree) is described in the following publication:

 - Kjell Winblad, Bengt Jonsson and Konstantinos Sagonas.
 Lock-free Contention Adapting Search Trees.
-30th ACM Symposium on Parallelism in Algorithms and Architectures (SPAA 2018). (publisher's version, preprint, code)
+30th ACM Symposium on Parallelism in Algorithms and Architectures (SPAA 2018). (see note here, publisher's version, preprint, code)

 A comprehensive description of the lock-based contention adapting search tree (CA tree) with support for the operations insert, delete, lookup and range query is given in the journal publication below.
 This publication contains a detailed description of the data structure including pseudo-code and proofs for the correctness properties (linearizability, deadlock freedom and livelock freedom).